Deebing Creek Mission: Subsequent use of the land

 It is apparent from documents in relation to the prickly pear infestation at Deebing Creek in 1929 that the Mission there was not occupied, but under the control of the Salvation Army and John Bleakley, Chief Protector.
 The document refers to the Salvation Army Aboriginal Colony.
 In 1931 a report by the Ranger in relation to the proposed opening up the Deebing Creek Mission area for selection stated that a school had been erected on the south west corner of portion 204.

 The 1934 Report of the Aboriginal Department indicated that the farm had been subdivided, and a considerable amount of ring barking and suckering had been carried out at Deebing Creek.

 In 1967 some Ipswich Aboriginal people, under the leadership of Les Davidson, petitioned the Queensland Premier requesting that their burial grounds, bora rings, cave paintings and any cemetery excavations be preserved as are European burial grounds.
 This letter identified two burial grounds, one at Deebing Creek Mission and one at Purga.

 Undated newspaper clippings from 1974 to 1975 gave publicity to the request of the Aboriginal people, whose ancestors were buried at Deebing Creek Mission, for their land to be returned.
-Mr Davidson also enlisted the assistance of Senator Jim Cavanagh to have the land of their forefathers returned.
-Mr Davidson said that Aborigines who were born at Deebing Creek Mission included people from around Ipswich, Cherbourg, Brisbane, Beaudesert and country areas.
+Davidson also enlisted the assistance of Senator Jim Cavanagh to have the land of their forefathers returned.
+Davidson said that Aborigines who were born at Deebing Creek Mission included people from around Ipswich, Cherbourg, Brisbane, Beaudesert and country areas.